 This Service will enable participants to:

 - Provide their permission to be contacted by NHS Digital about progress and outcomes from CV19 vaccine studies and in relation to the development of the PtC Service, including to inform them of opportunities to participate in other types of health research.
-We have had feedback from stakeholders that it would be helpful to split out these two purposes into two separate NHSD permissions and we are considering this suggestion for a future release of the Service.
+Following feedback from stakeholders this is split out and is presented as two separate permissions.

-The data to be collected from individuals who sign up will include sufficient information to achieve the following purposes:
+The data collected from individuals who sign up includes sufficient information to achieve the following purposes:

-- potentially eligible participants to be matched to eligibility criteria provided by the vaccine trials for their specific studies.
-This data will comprise of age, sex, geographic locations, type of employment, and a number health question e.g. about whether they have long-term health conditions.
+- to determine potentially suitable participants matched to eligibility criteria provided by the vaccine trials for their specific studies.
+This data includes age, sex, geographic locations, type of employment, and a number of health questions, such as, about whether they have long-term health conditions

 No automated processing or decision-making is being undertaken during cohort selection.
 The decision-making process is not “automated decision making” as any decision made on the compilation of cohorts is made with human involvement and those decisions are therefore not based solely on automated processing.

 The data obtained from individuals through this service will not be linked to any other data held by NHS Digital.
 This is because the individual has not been authenticated when signing up.
 Authentication mechanisms will be looked at in the future as part of the development of the Service.
 (Note: Any development of the Service will require a full review and update of the DPIA, Privacy Notice and further consultation with the Devolved Nations).